Skip to main content

 Launching Remote Kernels

-You can launch remote kernels from the "Kernels" tab in Datalayer or via the "Home" page of the JupyterLab extension (see JupyterLab for installation instructions).
+You can launch Remote Kernels from the "Kernels" tab in Datalayer or via the "Home" page of the JupyterLab extension (see JupyterLab for installation instructions).

 Kernels interface

-When launching a remote kernel, you'll be prompted to configure a few options:
+When launching a Remote Kernel, you'll be prompted to configure a few options:

 Remote kernel launcher